Carrsville, Virginia: Civil War

+Modern natural preserves

+For more than the past quarter century, Old Dominion University has operated the approximately 300 acre Blackwater Ecological Preserve in Carrsville, cooperating with the Virginia Department of Conservation and Natural Resources.
+That preserve is part of the approximately 1000 acre Zuni Pine Barrens Natural Area, rare ecological habitat in Virginia preserved four decades ago.
+DCR is re-establishing native longleaf pine in the area, which had been burned in pits for four centuries to create turpentine and other naval stores, although only a small number of old mature trees remained at the time of acquisition.
+DCR also operates the 350 acre Antioch Pines Natural Area Preserve nearby, which has Loblolly pines, as well as rare plant species in the dry sandhill community.
+It is known for birding opportunities as well as wildflowers in the transition zone between the sandhill and marsh ecosystesm.

 Geography

-Carrsville is in southern Isle of Wight County and is bordered to the southeast by the independent city of Suffolk.
+Carrsville is in southern Isle of Wight County, bordered to the southeast by the independent city of Suffolk.
 U.S. Route 58 Business passes through the center of the community, leading west 6 mi to Franklin and east 15 mi to the center of Suffolk.
 Downtown Norfolk is 36 mi east of Carrsville.

 According to the U.S. Census Bureau, the Carrsville CDP has a total area of 8.34 sqkm, of which 8.28 sqkm is land and 0.06 sqkm, or 0.66%, are water.

+Demographics

+Carrsville was first listed as a census designated place in the 2010 U.S. census.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Carrsville has a humid subtropical climate, abbreviated "Cfa" on climate maps.